Vein Disease and Education

 What to Expect After the Varithena Procedure

-Varithena is an outpatient procedure, so you can return home the same day.
-Some minor discomfort and bruising at the injection sites are common and usually resolve within a few days.
+The good news is that Varithena is an outpatient procedure, meaning you can go home the same day.
+You’ll likely experience some minor discomfort and bruising at the injection sites, but this should resolve within a few days.

-Immediately after: You’ll be monitored for any allergic reactions and fitted with compression stockings, which should be worn for several weeks to reduce swelling and aid healing.
+Immediately after: You’ll be monitored for any allergic reactions and fitted with compression stockings.
+These stockings will need to be worn for a few weeks to help with swelling and promote healing.

-First few days: Possible symptoms include leg pain, itching, and bruising.
-These can be managed with over-the-counter pain medications and ice packs.
+The first few days: You may experience some leg pain, itching, and bruising.
+You can manage these symptoms with overthe-counter pain medication and ice packs.

-First week: Avoid strenuous activity and heavy lifting.
-Walking is encouraged to promote circulation.
+The first week: Avoid strenuous activity and heavy lifting.
+Waking is encouraged to promote blood flow.

-First few weeks: Bruising and swelling may persist but should gradually improve.
-Continue wearing compression stockings.
+The first few weeks: You may still have some bruising and swelling, but it should gradually improve.
+Continue wearing

-After a few months: Significant improvement in the appearance of varicose veins is typically seen.
-Treated veins fade away completely over time.
+After a few months: You should start to see significant improvement in the appearance of your varicose veins.
+The treated veins will eventually fade away completely.

 Varithena Side Effects

-Varithena is generally safe, but some side effects can occur:
+While Varithena is generally safe and well-tolerated, some side effects can occur.
+These include.

 - Injection site pain and bruising